Lev1reG/Lev1reG/README.md

 ## Hi, I'm Deren 👋

 Strong fundamentals and system-level thinking guide how I approach problems.
 I care deeply about clean, maintainable engineering and continuously challenge myself to understand how complex systems operate and how to improve them.
 Fast-learning and impact-oriented, I’m committed to solving real-world problems where security, scalability, and modern software engineering meet.
-Currently deepening my work in secure, high-throughput systems especially for AI infrastructure
+Currently deepening my work in high-performance, high-throughput inference systems for AI infrastructure.

 ## Tools That I Use